Hampshire County, Massachusetts

-Currently the Hampshire County Seat is situated in Northampton and the county government was abolished on January 1, 1999.
+The County Seat is located in Northampton and the county government was abolished on January 1, 1999.

-Cities and towns situated in Hampshire County are made up of Amherst, Belchertown, Blandford, Chester, Chesterfield, Easthampton, Florence, Goshen, Granby, Hadley, Hatfield, Huntington, Leeds, Northampton, Pelham, Russell, South Hadley, Southampton, Ware, Westhampton, Williamsburg, and Worthington.
+Cities and towns located in the County include Amherst, Belchertown, Blandford, Chester, Chesterfield, Easthampton, Florence, Goshen, Granby, Hadley, Hatfield, Huntington, Leeds, Northampton, Pelham, Russell, South Hadley, Southampton, Ware, Westhampton, Williamsburg, and Worthington.

 Hampshire County vital records can be found at the Massachusetts Office of Vital Records has copies of birth, marriage, divorce and death records.
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Massachusetts for current fees and application process.
 Vital Records have been registered in Massachusetts since 1635.
 Statewide collection began in 1841.
 There is a fee for each copy requested.
 Records for events that occurred from 1841-1910 are available at the State Archives.

 Hampshire County Town Clerks has copies of vital records (birth, marriage, divorce and death records).
 Clerks respond to inquiries regarding vital records, since most have indexes available.